 Faculty: Jack Mealy

-Description: This course undertakes a study of classical systematic methods of drawing with the use of classical hand-held instruments.
-[So, NO electronic machines or computing devices for this study.]
-In particular, the general problem of depicting three-dimensional objects on a two-dimensional plane will be tackled via various methodical schemes.
-Specifically, multi-view drawings, axonometric (e.g., isometric) projections, oblique projections, and systematic perspective (one point and multi-point) will be covered.
-Other likely topics include: various constructions with compass and straightedge, drawing approximate ellipses, drawing more general Ogee curves, shading and shadowing, developments of surfaces.
-Throughout the course, improving the fundamental skills of visualizing, and of thinking in three dimensions will remain unifying themes.
-Generally, the goal is to learn to construct, in methodical ways, drawings that are accurate, precise, neatly presented, and further that depict well real objects both small and large.
+Description: This course involves a study of classical systematic methods of drawing with the use of classical hand-held instruments.
+In particular, the general problem of depicting 3-dimensional objects on a two-dimensional plane will be tackled via various schemes; specifically: multi-view drawings, axonometric projections (including, e.g., isometric), oblique projections, and systematic perspective (one-point and multi-point) will be covered.
+Other topics likely included: basic geometric constructions with compass and straightedge, drawing approximate ellipses, drawing more general Ogee curves, shading and shadowing, developments of surfaces.
+Throughout the course, improving the fundamental skills of visualizing, and of thinking in both two and three dimensions will remain unifying themes.
+Generally, the goal is to learn to construct, in methodical ways, drawings that are accurate, precise, and neat, and further that can depict real objects both small and large.

 Course Fee: $100